jiya-makhija/recipes-and-ratings/README.md

   frameborder="0"
 ></iframe>

+There is a weak positive correlation between cooking time and the number of ingredients.
+Recipes with more ingredients tend to require longer cooking times, but the relationship is not strong.
+This suggests that while complex recipes may take longer to prepare, many simple recipes also require extended cooking times, possibly due to slow-cooking or baking techniques.

 <iframe
   src="assets/steps_vs_rating.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+The box plot shows that recipe ratings are fairly consistent across different numbers of steps.
+While the median rating remains high (around 4.5) for all step counts, there is a slight increase in variability for recipes with very few or very many steps.
+This suggests that users do not necessarily prefer simpler or more complex recipes based on the number of steps alone.

 ### Interesting Aggregates
 - Embed at least one grouped table or pivot table in your website and explain its significance